Last updated: February 09, 2017 | See all Documentation

 blog.example.com], you would be able to request additional

 To make sure you can always renew your certificates when you need to, we have a Renewal Exemption to the Certificates per Registered Domain limit.
 Even if you’ve hit the limit for the week, you can still issue new certificates that count as renewals.
 An issuance request counts as a renewal if it contains the exact same set of hostnames as a previously issued certificate.
 This is the same definition used for the Duplicate Certificate limit described above.
 Renewals are still subject to the Duplicate Certificate limit.
+Also note: the order of renewals and new issuances matters.
+To get the maximum possible number of certificates, you must perform all new issuances before renewals during a given time window.

 The Duplicate Certificate limit and the Renewal Exemption ignore the public key and extensions requested.
 A certificate issuance can be considered a renewal even if you are using a new key.